 Of the two cameras under consideration, the Canon 100D features an APS-C sensor and the Panasonic L1 a Four Thirds sensor.
 The sensor area in the L1 is 32 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.0.
 The sensor in the 100D has a native 3:2 aspect ratio, while the one in the L1 offers a 4:3 aspect.

 With 17.9MP, the 100D offers a higher resolution than the L1 (7.4MP), but the 100D has smaller individual pixels (pixel pitch of 4.31μm versus 5.51μm for the L1).
-However, the 100D is a somewhat more recent model (by 7 years) than the L1, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 100D is a much more recent model (by 7 years) than the L1, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 The Canon EOS 100D has a native sensitivity range from ISO 100 to ISO 12800, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Panasonic Lumix DMC-L1 are ISO 100 to ISO 1600 (no boost).

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.